PradhayA/PradhayA/README.md

 ## Welcome to my GitHub 😁

-Motivated CS Student with a passion for technology and experience with ML, Web Development, AI Safety and Ethics, Software Engineering, Medical Technologies, the Embedded World and Cloud Technologies.
+I'm a motivated CS Student with a passion for technology and experience with ML, Web Development, AI Safety and Ethics, Software Engineering, Medical Technologies, the Embedded World and Cloud Technologies.

 ## Progamming Languages & Skills